 Learners can monitor their progress as they complete channel sections, and plan admins and team managers can tap into powerful channels analytics.

 By default, all Pluralsight Skills accounts can create a channel and add content to it.

-Professional and Enterprise team plans can add members to channels, set advanced sharing and privacy settings, set objectives for channels, and view analytics.
+Add members to channels, set advanced sharing and privacy settings, set objectives for channels, and view analytics.
 See channel roles and permissions, adding channel members, and channel analytics for more information.

 How can channels help me learn?